 From the Data Import section, hover over the green 6 Fields node, and click the three-dot symbol to the right of the node.
 Then, click Run.

-After the node runs, click the Clock icon.
-In the Outputs section, there should be a Data Audit of [6 Fields] section.
-Double-click that section.
+After the node runs, click the clock icon.
+In the Outputs section, there should be a Data Audit of [6 fields] section.
+Click the eye icon to open it.

 Here, you can get a visual representation of your data set and see some sample graphs of your columns.
 You can see some statistical measures such as max, mean, standard deviation, and how many fields are valid.
 You see that the max for our Actuals field (which is the demand for our product) is 331, but the mean is much lower, at 44.
 Finally, you can see how many valid records there are for each column.

-After you finish exploring the data set, you can return to the flow by clicking on the flow name in the upper-left breadcrumb.
+After you finish exploring the data set, you can return to the flow by clicking the X icon in the upper-right corner.

 Next, we focus on the data prep nodes.
 These are the nodes that modify the data set to predict just the values you want.
 A great way to understand what each node is doing is to Preview the node.
 To preview a node, such as the